 The timeline below describes the five most important phases in the National Maternity Experience Survey cycle.

-Women aged 16 or older who give birth in February or March 2025 are eligible to participate.
+Women aged 16 or older who gave birth in February or March 2025 were eligible to participate.

-All eligible women receive a text message 3 months after the birth of their baby in May and June 2025.
-The text message will have information on the survey and a link to the online survey.
+All eligible women received a text message 3 months after the birth of their baby, in May and June 2025.
+The text message contained information on the survey and a link to the online survey.

-The survey closes in July 2025.
-The results are then analysed and the reports prepared for publication by the end of 2025.
+The survey closed in July 2025.
+The results were then analysed and the reports prepared for publication.

 The HSE and individual maternity service providers respond to the survey results by developing quality improvement initiatives.

-Women aged 16 or older who give birth in February or March 2025 are eligible to participate.
+Women aged 16 or older who gave birth in February or March 2025 were eligible to participate.

-All eligible women receive a text message 3 months after the birth of their baby in May and June 2025.
-The text message will have information on the survey and a link to the online survey.
+All eligible women received a text message 3 months after the birth of their baby, in May and June 2025.
+The text message contained information on the survey and a link to the online survey.

-The survey closes in July 2025.
-The results are then analysed and the reports prepared for publication by the end of 2025.
+The survey closed in July 2025.
+The results were then analysed and the reports prepared for publication.

 The HSE and individual maternity service providers respond to the survey results by developing quality improvement initiatives.